The Base Change Of Fundamental Group Schemes

 In general, the base change of fundamental group schemes behaves to be negative under algebrically closed field extension.
-A counterexample for the base change of Local fundamental group scheme is stated by Mehta \& Subramanian\cite{MeSu02}, saying that for an integral projective curve over an algerbaically closed field $k$ with at least one cuspidal singularity, such base change could not hold since a Frobenius trivial line bundles over $X_K$ could not descent to a Frobenius trivial line bundle over $X$.
-Pauly\cite{Pau07} stated a smooth counterexample saying that there exists stable Frobenius trivial bundles of rank 2 over $X_K$ but not defined over $X$.
+A counterexample for the base change of Local fundamental group scheme is stated by Mehta \& Subramanian\cite{MeSu02}, saying that for an integral projective curve over an algebraically closed field $k$ with at least one cuspidal singularity, such base change could not hold since a Frobenius trivial line bundles on $X_K$ could not descend to a Frobenius trivial line bundle on $X$.
+Pauly\cite{Pau07} stated a smooth counterexample saying that there exists stable Frobenius trivial bundles of rank 2 on $X_K$ but not defined on $X$.